In-situ Structural, Resource and Geotechnical Analysis

 - Defining in-situ dip, dip-direction and aperture of fractures, veins, bedding and contacts

 - Obtaining critical information from areas with missing core or low core recovery (low RQD)

 - Measure the in-situ stress field orientation.

-The Optical Televiewer (OTV) acquires a 360° high-resolution digital image of the borehole wall using a CCD camera located above a conical mirror.
+The Optical Televiewer acquires a 360° high-resolution digital image of the borehole wall using a CCD camera located above a conical mirror.
 This oriented and seamless image can be viewed “unwrapped” and in a 3-D “virtual core” for the entire borehole.
 Optimal for the identification of veins, lithological changes, bedding and fractures.

 The Acoustic Televiewer (ATV) continuously images the borehole wall with acoustic waves enabling quantified measurement of open borehole features.
 Fractures, breakouts and other acoustically visible features can be precisely measured in terms of position, depth, aperture, length and orientation (Figure 2, 3 and 4).

 Acoustic Televiewer (ATV) results measure the depth of features as well as aperture, length, strike, and dip.

 3D Borehole View

 Oriented ATV data can be also be displayed in borehole view rotating in three-dimension (3D).